lvillasen/Quantum-Computing-JavaScript/README.md

 # Quantum-Computing-JavaScript
 Simulator of an ideal quantum computer in JavaScript.
 The unitary operations are optimized with matrix-free algorithms.
-This project is a direct conversion to JavaScript of this code written in Python: https://github.com/lvillasen/Quantum-Computer-Simulator where you can find more examples.
+This project is a direct conversion to JavaScript of the QCSim written in Python: https://github.com/lvillasen/Quantum-Computer-Simulator where you can find more examples.

 # Usage

     Clone the repository
     Open index.html with any browser